AmbrishMuniraju/Ambrish_Muniraju/README.md

 ### Hi there 👋, I'm Ambrish

-**I'm an aspiring AI Engineer and Data Analyst, passionate about using AI to solve complex business problems.** I recently completed my MSc in Business Analytics at Queen's University Belfast.
+**I'm an aspiring AI Data Engineer and Data Analyst, passionate about using AI to solve complex business problems.** I recently completed my MSc in Business Analytics at Queen's University Belfast.

 <br/>